Breinify/brein-api-library-python/README.rst

 The Breinify class is now configured with a valid configuration object.

-Step 4: Start using the library
+Step 4: Start Using the library
 -------------------------------

 Temporal Data Lookup
 ^^^^^^^^^^^^^^^^^^^^

-Looking Up a User's Location's Info
+Looking up a User's Location's Info
 +++++++++++++++++++++++++++++++++++

 You may want to enrich a user information or customize their experience based on where they are.
 For example calling